RowinRuizendaal/browser-technologies-2021/README.md

 ![image](https://raw.githubusercontent.com/RowinRuizendaal/browser-technologies-2021/master/docs/img/app-3.png)

+## Testing with diffrent devices & browsers

+The documentation about testing can be found [here](https://github.com/RowinRuizendaal/browser-technologies-2021/wiki/testing)

 ## Localstorage

 Localstorage is being used to save the user's data, if they come back everything will be the same as first.